-“I was a bit surprised to read that EFAA has taken a position endorsing the proposed “Bedrooms are for People” city charter amendment.
+“I was a bit surprised to read that EFAA has taken a position endorsing the proposed “Bedrooms are for People” city charter Change made to existing documents, resolutions, or ordinances.
 That seems to me to place EFAA in an advocacy position on what will undoubtedly be a highly political and contentious issue, assuming the charter amendment reaches the ballot.
 There undoubtedly will be donors to EFAA who will be unhappy with this position.Second, I fail to understand how the proposed charter change is aligned with EFAA’s mission of aiding families.
 If there are truly families who are adversely affected by the current occupancy limits (for example, through doubling up in a single dwelling unit), there would seem to be better solutions for this than the proposed charter amendment.
 Indeed, I believe that the proposed charter amendment, if passed, will actually hurt low-income families because increasing occupancy limits for those not in family units will invariably increase rents throughout the city, as landlords are able to charge per room, without limitation.

 As someone who has supported EFAA in the past, and who hopes to support EFAA in the future, it would be helpful for me to understand the thinking of the EFAA Board of Directors in endorsing this proposed city charter amendment.
 Please give me a call if you’d like to discuss.”

 Van Domelen noted Yates’ “clear” words about reaching out in a personal capacity as, but “I thought we were talking about a public policy issue. … It was clear he was talking about a legislative issue.”
 Van Domelen was once herself an elected official: The mayor of Lyons.